arielkonopka/Gardens-of-Eris/README.md

 ## The game story

-Ones upon a time, the [Goddes](https://en.wikipedia.org/wiki/Eris_(mythology)) went to her garden, and to all the shock, she had noticed, that all her golden apples had been gone.
+Once upon a time, the [Goddes](https://en.wikipedia.org/wiki/Eris_(mythology)) went to her garden, and to all the shock, she had noticed, that all her golden apples had been gone.
 She as usual got furious.
 Now you, the [Discordian Pope](https://en.wikipedia.org/wiki/Discordianism) got yourself a mission.
 The goddes scattered your avatars across the strange world, that she had created for her apples.
 You must collect all of them, and bring them to your Goddess.

 ## Building the game

+To build the game, you need following libraries:
+* liballegro5 - better install all of it along with dev packages,
+* libboost - I would recommend all of it - including unit-test-framework
+* rapidjson -
+* openAL - we use it to play sound
+* libsndfile - we use it to decode audio files

-To build the game, you need following libraries: liballegro5 - better install all of it along with dev packages, libboost - I would recommend all of it - including unit-test-framework The repository is equipped with build.sh shell script (Bash), you can use it to build the game and the unit tests.
+The repository is equipped with build.sh shell script (Bash): ./build.sh, you can use it to build the game, unit tests and install dependencies (./build.sh -gh).

 ## Main assumptions

 1. The game has only random generated levels.
 2. Everything should be randomly placed.
 3. It must be possible to walk from any steppable place on a board [class chamber](https://github.com/arielkonopka/Gardens-of-Eris/blob/main/include/chamber.h) to any other steppable place, if we remove all the doors and teleports.
 4. The game actually should be very very large.
 5 different chambers are created with different number of holes in the walls - that is something like the difficulty level.
-The chambers are connected with teleports.
-There are two types of teleports: stable one - always teleports you to other chamber, than you are currently in, but are bidirectional, you can always come back.
-Unstable teleports (subType==0) - they are not bidirectional like the stable ones, they randomly get the counter part, and then the counterpart will randomly choose its counter part and so on...
+ * The chambers are connected with teleports.
+ * There are two types of teleports: Internal and inter-chamber Inter-chamber is the same kind of a teleport, but of special subtype 0.
+There will be one teleporter of that subtype on each chamber.
+   Internal teleporters share common subtype per chamber.
+These are walk in teleporters.
 5. Elements on board do not replace each other when they are moved, they instead step on each other.
-So we start with a board full of [empty](https://github.com/arielkonopka/Gardens-of-Eris/blob/main/include/bElem.h) elements.
+    So we start with a board full of [empty](https://github.com/arielkonopka/Gardens-of-Eris/blob/main/include/floorElement.h) elements.
 We then create new elements and step on the board empty elements.
-It goes deeper.
-If we call ellement's mechanics, it would call the mechanics of all the elements that are below (with a flag suggesting, that something is standing on it).
-I also plan, to have the mechanics being run on collected elements (that could allow to make a shield, or fake apples, which would kill the player, if not used - thrown - possibilities are endless)
+    With mechanics we deal with a vecotr of live elements (that require their mechanics to be run), then the vecotr is inspected, and each element's mechanics is run.
+That is how we deal with destruction of inanimate objects, they enable the mechanics by registering a live object.
+    With that the mechanics method will deal with removing the object from the board.
+If we do not register mechanics, it will only look like it is being destroyed, but will survive.
 6. No code duplications, whenever possible.
 Now that rule is broken with the video engine, but the engine is to be modified anyway, so this will get eliminated.

 ## Random maze generator